 Sonia and Conrad have three adult children: Nathan, Olivia and Nyasha.
 Nathan is currently working as a Cover Supervisor in an East London primary school.
 Olivia is completing a doctorate in Comics Studies at Dundee University.
 Nyasha is a Modern Language teacher in a Birmingham Academy.

 Conrad is presently stationed in the Hants Surrey Borders Circuit as well as serving as one of the Assistant Chairs of the South-East District.

-Sonia is the Superintendent Minister with pastoral charge for Ledger's Road, Burnham, Cookham Rise and Woodlands Park Churches.
+Sonia is the Superintendent Minister with pastoral charge for Ledger's Road, Burnham, Cookham Rise, St Mark's Crescent and Woodlands Park Churches.